Portrait_Adam Lambert

 About Adam

-At the 2025 FIS World Championships in St Moritz‑Engadin, Lambert and Baff formed Australia 1 in the mixed team event and placed sixth.
-Snow Australia later confirmed Lambert’s year‑end ranking inside the world’s top ten heading into the final double header in Canada, capping a season of progress and consistency.
+At the 2025 FIS World Championships in St Moritz‑Engadin, Adam and Josie formed Australia 1 in the mixed team event and placed sixth.

-A New South Wales Institute of Sport athlete and member of the Olympic Winter Institute of Australia program since 2017, Lambert continues to base himself out of Jindabyne and the national program, channelling his early love of riding into a dependable race craft.
-With proven speed, World Cup podium pedigree and strong team performances alongside Australia’s leading riders, he remains a key figure for Australia in snowboard cross.
+A New South Wales Institute of Sport athlete and member of the Olympic Winter Institute of Australia program since 2017, Adam continues to base himself out of Jindabyne and the national program, channelling his early love of riding into a dependable race craft.
+With proven speed, World Cup podium pedigree and strong team performances alongside Australia’s leading riders, he remains a key figure for Australia in snowboard cross and one to watch in Milano Cortina.

 Read More